ViraHarasymiv/lab-8/README.md

-# Example for the lab 14.
+# Example of lab-14.
+Hardware and software testing.
 Ivano-Frankivsk National Technical University of Oil and Gas.
 Department of Computer Systems and Networks.

 =========================================================================

-# Page Object Model & TestNG & Selenium Grid 4.0
+## LAB-14.
+GUI testing using Selenium Grid 4.0

 The project is made by using Page Object Model, Page Factory class, TestNG framework and Selenium Grid 4.0.

 The target website is [BPB PUBLICATIONS](http://practice.bpbonline.com/index.php).